eyeon/Fixture/ROADMAP.md

-# Fixture
+# Fixture Roadmap

-A lightweight image editor based on Qt
+This is the series of phases that we are on track to go about.
+Work in progress.

 ### TODOs: